 Talk together about the different activities they could do in their capital city, and say which would be most interesting.
-Some students from a small village school are going on a trip to their capital city.

 Now, in this part of the test you're going to talk about something together for about two minutes.
 I'm going to describe a situation to you.